E (state): History

+Legacy

 Xiong Zhi continued to live in E's capital after the death of his father, making it the de facto capital of Chu.
 Subsequent rulers remained there until Xiong E (r.
 799-791 BCE) decided to reduce it to the status of an alternative capital.

 After Chu became an independent state in the Spring and Autumn period, King Gong of Chu (楚共王, r.
 590–560 BCE) made his third son Lord of E. In the sixth year of the reign of King Huai of Chu (323 BCE), the king made his younger brother Xiong Qu the Lord of E. Following the destruction of Chu by Qin in 223, E became a county under the Qin and Han dynasties.

 Xi'e was a county in the Nanyang Commandery during the Qin and Han dynasties and the Three Kingdoms period which took its name from the State of E.

+Yue Fei (d.
+1142), the patriotic general and martyr of the Southern Song, was posthumously created king or prince of E (鄂王, Èwáng) by the emperor Ningzong in 1211 to elevate his veneration.